-He points to the Capital One Venture X Rewards Credit Card as an example.
+He points to the card_name as an example.
 Although the card comes with a $395 annual fee, there are several perks available that can offset that cost and then some, including:

-- $300 in annual credits by booking with Capital One Travel
+- $300 annual credit for bookings through Capital One Travel

 Just to reiterate, the key to taking advantage of a credit card is to pay the balance in full.

 “A lot of times we’re creatures of habit and we keep doing whatever we’re doing,” says Clark.
 “But if you pay the balance in full on your credit cards — using it as just a payment system — this is a time for you to look at those offers coming in or go seek the best offers out there and improve the rewards you’re getting in cash or other kinds of rewards, like points.”